D4nyi/FastEnum.Extensions.Generator/docs/AnalyzerWarnings.md

 Usage

 ### Description
-Please use one of the following types as the backing type: `byte, sbyte, short, ushort, int, uint, long, ulong`.
+Please use one of the following types as backing type: `byte, sbyte, short, ushort, int, uint, long, ulong`.

 ### Non-compliant code
 ```csharp